futurecore/revelation/README.md

 Please report any problems you have with Revelation on the [Issues page](https://github.com/futurecore/revelation/issues).

-To contribute to Revelation itself, please raise a Pull Request, and if it is relevant to your changes please include unit tests.
+To contribute to Revelation itself, please fork this repository and raise a Pull Request, and if it is relevant to your changes please include unit tests.
 Translating Revelation will be relatively slow, so it is easiest to run and test the simulator un-translated, until your changes are stable, e.g.:

 ```bash